lawrencerowland/PS-Chat/README.md

 ```

-# Upload your own documents
+# Step 1.
+Prepare your own documents for chatbot talk to PDF documents

-Put your documents and put them into ``` ./docs/[cat_name]/ ``` for separate folders.
-The names of [cat_name] will appear as tickboxes so that you can choose one or multiple sources for chatting
+Put your documents into ``` ./docs/[category_name]/ ``` .
+Each [category_name] of subfolder will appear as tickboxes so that you can choose one or multiple categories of sources of PDF document for reference.
+Please create a subfolder inside the ``` ./docs ``` with careful naming [category_name], because it will be used for storing your document in cloud vector database

-# Sett your environment file as .env in the main folder
+# Step 2.
+Set your environment file as .env in the main folder
 ```
-# This is the options that if you want to talk to your graph
+# Graph Database for Chatbot talk to documents
 NEO4J_URL="xxxxx"
 NEO4J_USER="xxxxx"
 NEO4J_PASSWORD="xxxxx"

 # Your openai key
 OPENAI_KEY="xxxxx"

-# The pinecone of storing the embeddings of your pdf documents
+# Setting of Vector database
 PINECONE_KEY = "xxxxx"
 PINECONE_ENV = "xxxxx"
 PINECONE_INDEX = "xxxxx"

-# The directory of storing your documents
+# Name of directory for storing PDF documents
 PDF_DOC_DIR = "./docs"

-# Upload parameters change as you like
+# Upload parameters of PDF doucment into vector database
 CHUNK_SIZE = 1000
 CHUNK_OVERLAP = 0

-# Define the namespaces for customization.
-(You can ignore it)
+# Namespace for vector database
 PINECONE_PDF_NAMESPACE = "my-pdf"
 PINECONE_GRAPH_NAMESPACE = "my-graph"

 ```

-# Ingest your data
+# Step 3.
+Ingest your data
-This could take a while if you have multiple documents.
-This function will upload the embeddings of your PDF documents and graph database to the cloud vector database.
+Use ``` ingest_data.py ``` upload the embeddings of your PDF documents and graph database to the cloud vector database.
+You can comment or uncomment partial of the code.
-You can uncomment the graph ingesting if you only want to upload a new pdf.

 ```
 python ingest_data.py
 ```

-# Launch your app
+# Step 4.
+Launch your app
 After ingesting your data, simply run main.py for local deployment and debugging.

 ```
 python main.py
 ```

-# Deploy your app using Gunicorn
+# Option 1.
+Deploy your app using Gunicorn

 ```
 gunicorn -w 2 -b :8000 main:app --timeout=120
 ```

-# For port forwarding using Ngrok
+# Option 2.
+For port forwarding using Ngrok
 Please refer https://ngrok.com/docs/getting-started/